manups4e/BrynhildrInventory/api/context/contextcolumn.md

 **Usage Notes:**
 - It's automatically shown when an item is selected
 - If no [ContextItem](./contextitem.md) is added to it, the column is not shown and item is directly selected with a OnItemSelect event fired from the tab.
+- When an item is selected 2 events are fired.. context column's `OnItemSelect` event and item's `Selected` event.
+  - First one is generalistic and returns the item and its index along its data, the second one is specific for the selected item only.

 ---